nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * Has a need to manage a wide variety of items, and track various information related to the item.
 * Is able to type fast which leads to usage of CLI applications being a more efficient method of managing inventories as compared to tradition inventory management systems.
-* Prefers a desktop application for inventory management and tracking rather than traditional pen and paper or smartphones.
+* Prefers a desktop application for inventory management and tracking rather than using traditional pen and paper, or smartphones.
-* Requires only a simplistic solution to the management of inventories, rather than a complex but costly one.
+* Requires a simplistic yet effective solution to the problem of inventory management, rather than a complex but costly one.

 ### Value proposition
 * For users who can type fast, usage of MagusStock over conventional GUI applications for inventory management will be significantly faster.
-* MagusStock offers a wide variety of features that improves the user's experience in inventory management.
+* MagusStock offers a wide variety of features that are critical in enhancing the user's experience in inventory management.
-* A low-cost solution for small companies whom do not require a costly and complex inventory management system for tracking of their stocks.
+* A low-cost solution for small companies and individuals, who likely do not require a costly and complex inventory management system for tracking of their stocks.
-* Simple command formats that are easy to learn and get used to, without complex functions and terms that may be unsuitable for the less seasoned users of the application.
+* Simple command formats that are easy to learn and get used to, without complex functions and terms that may be unsuitable for less seasoned users of the application.

 ## User Stories